Ever come across a product that says, “best for olive skin tone” and wonder exactly what that means?

 So, how can you determine if you have an olive skin tone?

-Here’s a quick checklist for determining if you have olive skin.
-You may not notice all of them, however.
+Here’s a way to determine if you have olive skin.
+You may not notice all of them, however. quick checklist

 Another way to determine your skin tone is to use the Fitzpatrick Scale, which classifies skin using a numerical catalog.